 Some of the important features of Windows 95 are:

-- Windows 95 allows preemptively multitasked protected-mode 32 bit and MS-DOS-based applications.
+Windows 95 allows preemptively multitasked protected-mode 32 bit and MS-DOS-based applications.
 So, it can run multiple programs at once.
-Not only this, it can run both 16 and 32-bit
+Not only this, it can run both 16 and 32-bit application at once.

 Windows 98 is a successor of Windows 98.
 It was the one operating system in the 9x family and was released on June 25, 1998, on market.
 Blue Screen Of Death, a famous fatal error seems to be first in Windows 98.
 It often led to users rebooting their system and losing an unsaved job.

 Some Improvements and Features of Windows 98 are:

 It is better than Windows 95.
 Windows98 supports more than 1900 current hardware systems internally and has passed the compatibility test with over 3500 common software.